amitjavilaventura/plotmics/README.md

 * `expressionHeatmap2()`: function that takes a list of data frames with the columns *Geneid* and *log2FoldChange* (it can be another type data, such as FPKMs, but its easier to maintain the name of *log2FoldChange* since it is how it output from `DESeq2`) and plots a heatmap with the selected genes.
 It is better for *log2FoldChange* heatmaps in which each element in the list is a data frame that outputs from `DESeq2`.
 * `chromRegions()`: function that takes the chromosome size information and a list of regions (e.g. BED files) to draw the positions of that regions in the genome.
 * `circleRegions()`: function that takes a list of chromosome size information and a list of regions (e.g. BED files) to draw the positions of that regions in the genome.
 Similar to `chromRegions()`, but in a circular plot, allowing different assemblies, pairing regions, etc.
+* `expressionCor()`: function that computes the correlation of expression values between samples.
+* `compareCounts()`: function that draws a scatter plot of gene expression values between 2 samples.

 ## Install `plotmics`